Skip to content

 • Fuel containers must be less than five years old.

-• You check the date of manufacture which marked on the container (as shown Figure 2)
+• Check the date of manufacture which marked on the container (as shown Figure 2)

 • Make sure containers are free from damage, swelling, distortion or other flaws.